-American wrestler Hulk Hogan was discovered in 1979 by World Wrestling Federation owner Vince McMahon Sr. and had his debut match against Andre the Giant, which he won.
+American wrestler Hulk Hogan was discovered in 1979 by WWE owner Vince McMahon Sr. and had his debut match against Andre the Giant, which he won.
 Hulkamania, his popularity among fans, spread from there.
 Reinventing himself as Hollywood Hogan in 1996, he made a comeback and starred in his own TV show with his family, Hogan Knows Best, from 2005 to 2009.

 Born Terry Gene Bollea, on August 11, 1953, in Augusta, Georgia, Bollea is the youngest son of Pete Bollea, a construction foreman, and Ruth Bollea, a homemaker and dance instructor.

 Bollea acquired an interest in wrestling in high school.
 He went on to study at Hillsborough Community College and the University of South Florida.
 While he pursued his education, his interests remained in the ring and he never received his degree.
 Instead, he chose to devote his time to working out in a local gym owned by wrestlers Jack and Jerry Brisco.
 Encouraged by these two brothers, Bollea spent a few months wrestling on small circuits in the Southeast.